-Note: This is an old article and we are bumping it up for a general know-how on Slipper Clutch, as a lot of you have requested for after latest motorcycles like Duke 390, Dominar 400 etc are coming equipped with this tech.
+Note: We are bumping this article up for a general know-how on Slipper Clutch, as a lot of you have requested for, after latest motorcycles like Apache 200, Duke 390, Dominar 400 etc have been introduced with this tech.

 When you are riding at high speeds and suddenly you encounter a sharp corner – the obvious reaction would be to slow down by applying the brakes and shifting in lower gear.
 But what if you have lesser time and you want to shift 2-3 gears at a time?
 And when you do this, you do it at the cost of damaging the gear box and putting your safety at risk which arises due to engine braking force.
 As a mechanism to reduce these issues, Slipper Clutch (also known as back torque limiter clutch) was introduced.
 Slipper Clutch helps by allowing the clutch to partially slip until the engine speed matches your own speed.

 In normal clutches, the engine braking force is transmitted to rear wheel via chain drive (or shaft drive) which causes rear wheel to shake, jump or lose traction.
 This is the main concept behind slipper clutch – to control rear wheel under hard braking and downshifting that causes the rear wheel to lose traction.
 It is particularly helpful especially on higher displacement bikes where the engine braking force is massive and may cause the motorcycle to go out of control, resulting in a high-speed collision/accident!